akokai/commongroups-archived/README.rst

 Common Groups
 =============

-Project for assigning chemical substances to groups with identified environmental health hazards, based on molecular structure.
+Project for molecular structure-based classification of chemical substances into groups with known environmental health hazards.